By Byomakesh Biswal, IANS,

 “In the Hindu religion, some rituals are out of bounds for women.
 But here some rituals are performed especially by women.
 The traditional ‘chhera pahanra’ – (sweeping of the chariots) – is performed by men while the female priest of Ambika temple in the town performs some of the rituals,” Mohanty said.

-The festival here is a three-day affair.
-The procession starts from Baladevgew temple and finishes at the Mausima shrine.
+The festival here is a 13-day affair.
+The procession starts from Baladevjew temple and ends at the Mausima shrine.

 “Orissa should be proud of its tradition where hundreds of women participate in the fair symbolically getting equal privilege as men,” said Pramod Sharma, a devotee from Maharashtra who comes to participate in this festival every year.